ABCpdf-Team/ABCpdf-Azure-AppService/README.md

 <li>Follow the instructions in Startup.cs to paste your license into the code.</li>
 <li>Build and test locally.</li>
 <li>Create a Windows .NET 7 Web App in your Azure portal.</li>
-<li><strong>NB the minimum App Service plan the ABCWebkit will work on is a Basic B1 instance.</strong> This is Microsft's policy and may incur charges even for development.</li>
+<li><strong>NB the minimum App Service plan that ABCWebkit will work on is a Basic B1 instance.</strong> This is Microsoft's policy and may incur charges even for development.</li>
 <li><strong>Change the App Service platform to "64 Bit"</strong> in the App Service Configuration/General Settings. <strong>It will not work on 32-bit.</strong></li>
 <li>Publish the solution to the Azure App Service <strong>ensuring your target runtime is "win-x64"</strong>.</li>
 <li>Enjoy! &#128512;</li>